 You assumed the risk of a dog bite

 There are many other situations in which you may lose your legal right to file a personal injury lawsuit against the dog owner.
-Speak to our lawyers at the Law Offices of Howard Craig Kornberg to find out more.
-Call at 310-997-0904 or complete this contact form to get a free consultation.
+Speak to our lawyers at the Law Offices of Howard Kornberg to find out more.
+Call 310-997-0904 or complete this contact form to get a free consultation.